Burgh Island

-Burgh Island is a tidal island on the coast of South Devon in England near the small seaside village of Bigbury-on-Sea.
+Burgh Island is a tidal island on the coast of South Devon in England near the small seaside village Bigbury-on-Sea.
 There are several buildings on the island, the largest being the Art Deco Burgh Island Hotel.
 The other buildings are three private houses, and a pub, the Pilchard Inn, which dates to the 14th century.
+The island is strongly associated with writer Agatha Christie, who often visited and used the island and its hotel as a setting and inspiration for two famous novels: And Then There Were None (1939) and Evil Under the Sun (1941).

 History

 Archaeological discovery of tin ingots at the River Erme estuary wreck show that the local area was a significant tin trading port in ancient times; it is unclear whether the ingots date from the Iron Age or Sub-Roman periods, however this discovery so close to Burgh Island has drawn comparisons with Diodorus Siculus's 1st century BCE text, more often associated with St Michael's Mount in Cornwall:

 The island has been known by various names over the years.
 Early records and maps mention it as St Michael's Island.
 The name later changed to Borough Island, eventually shortened to Burgh.
 As late as 1947 an Ordnance Survey map refers to the island as Borough Island.
 In 1908 a postcard produced by Stengel & Co Ltd of London referred to it as Burr Island.
 A map published in 1765 shows "Borough or Bur Isle".

 It is believed a monastery was established on the island, most of the remains of which may lie beneath the current hotel.
-The ancient Pilchard Inn may have started life as the guest lodgings for the monastery.
+The ancient Pilchard Inn's history dates to 1336 and may have started life as the guest lodgings for the monastery.